DETAILED ACTION

 7. According to the MPEP, "Commercial interactions" or "legal interactions" include agreements in the form of contracts, legal obligations, advertising, marketing or sales activities or behaviors, and business relations.
 Clearly, sales data processing with approved brands falls under sales activities, therefore commercial or legal interactions.
 If the claim limitations, under the broadest reasonable interpretation, covers performance of the limitations as a commercial or legal interaction, then it falls within the “Certain Methods of Organizing Human Activity” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.

-8. Step 2A – Prong 2: Practical Application: This judicial exception is not integrated into a practical application because the claim as a whole merely recites sales data processing with approved brands with generally recited computer elements such as a communication interface, processor, external server, customer terminal, printer, and optical scanner which in these steps are recited at a high-level of generality such that it amounts to more than mere instructions to apply the exception using a generic computer component, and are merely invoked as tools for sales data processing with approved brands.
+8. Step 2A – Prong 2: Practical Application: This judicial exception is not integrated into a practical application because the claim as a whole merely recites sales data processing with approved brands with generally recited computer elements such as a memory unit, code reader, store server, control program, communication interface, processor, external server, customer terminal, printer, and optical scanner which in these steps are recited at a high-level of generality such that it amounts to more than mere instructions to apply the exception using a generic computer component, and are merely invoked as tools for sales data processing with approved brands.
 Accordingly, these elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 Simply implementing the abstract idea on a generic computing environment is not a practical application of the abstract idea, and does not take the claim out of the Commercial or Legal Interactions subgrouping of Certain Methods of Organizing Human Activity grouping.
 The claims are directed to an abstract idea.

 9. Step 2B – Inventive Concept: The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception because, when considered individually and as an ordered combination, they do not add significantly more (also known as “inventive concept”) to the exception.
-As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of a communication interface, processor, external server, printer, customer terminal, and optical scanner to perform these steps amounts to no more than mere instructions to apply the exception using a generic computer component.
+As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of a memory unit, code reader, store server, control program, communication interface, processor, external server, printer, customer terminal, and optical scanner to perform these steps amounts to no more than mere instructions to apply the exception using a generic computer component.
 Mere instructions to apply an exception using a generic computer component cannot provide an inventive concept.
 Accordingly, these additional elements, do not change the outcome of the analysis, when considered individually and as an ordered combination as there is no inventive concept sufficient to transform the claimed subject matter into a patent-eligible application.
 The claims are not patent eligible.

 10. Regarding dependent claims 2-4, 9, 11, 14-16, 18, and 20, these claims merely narrow the abstract idea of sales data processing with approved brands, and these claims neither integrate into a practical application nor contain additional elements which amount to significantly more than the abstract idea.